Search

 3. You had to create an array and it will take memory space which becomes bigger with length of the list and size of each element.

-4. Once you are dealing with very large list (imagine a million), generating a list of 1 million (let's assume integers) will take around 300 mb in memory.
+4. Once you are dealing with very large list (imagine a million), generating a list of 1 million integers will take around 8 MB just for the list structure in Python 3 — and much more if the objects stored are large or complex.

 A generator will make it all...Simpler.
 Here's the same example with generator function.